 A six-picture photo array presented to witness Bill Mitchell contained only one suspect from the hijacking, and that was Robert Rackstraw.
 They did not present any of the other major suspects to him.
 He did not identify Rackstraw as the hijacker.

 They could have saved themselves five years of work simply by interviewing Flight 305 stew Tina Mucklow first, who told them ‘I don’t think so,’ after seeing their suspect’s photo and a video where the suspect speaks.
 To make matters worse, when they had their one and only good shot at the best witness…they wasted it by showing her a picture of only ONE suspect.
 That was exceptionally dumb, because even if she doesn’t ID their suspect, she might have picked out a different one as definitely being Cooper.
 And by doing this, they could have still taken credit for solving the case.
-They decided instead to waste the one final interview that Mucklow was ever going to give by presenting her with only their suspect.
+They decided instead to waste the one final interview Mucklow was ever going to give by presenting her with only their suspect.
 Did I say dumb?
 Yes, I did.
 It was the first interview granted by stewardess Tina Mucklow in more than thirty years, and she made it plain it was her LAST interview on the subject of Cooper.
 She rejected their suspect outright.
+(Later, she did do an interview with Rolling Stone Magazine.)

 Who looked GOOD on the show: Cooperland folk.
 The civilians who have been following and sometimes investigating Cooper for years.
 Tom Kaye (his Citizen Sleuths team were allowed access to the physical evidence in the Cooper case by the FBI), Mark Meltzer, (expert parachutist who disputes some of the FBI’s assumptions on Cooper’s lack of expertise with a parachute) passenger Bill Mitchell, (who the investigative team BS’d with a deceptive photo array) stew Tina Mucklow, co-pilot Bill Rataczak, and yes, even the Formans, a couple who wrote a book claiming Cooper was a guy who later had a sex-change operation.
 Even the Formans came off better than the so-called ‘experts’.